Scholarship Stories

 Mark Strother, 2004 Lilly Scholarship Recipient

-Mark Strother graduated from Bloomington North High School ranked among the top students in the class of 2004.
+Mark Strother graduated from Bloomington North High School, ranked among the top students in the class of 2004.
 He received a prestigious Lilly Endowment Community Scholarship and chose to attend Indiana University, where he continued to flourish in the classroom.
-Strother enrolled in IU’s highly-competitive Liberal Arts and Management Program (LAMP).
-LAMP enables College of Arts and Science students to combine their liberal arts studies with challenging management coursework through the acclaimed Kelley School of Business.
+Strother enrolled in IU’s highly competitive Liberal Arts and Management Program (LAMP).
+LAMP enabled College of Arts and Sciences students to combine their liberal arts studies with challenging management coursework through the acclaimed Kelley School of Business.

 A film major, Strother hoped that the LAMP program could serve as a catalyst for eventual opportunities in the business side of the film industry.
 However, he acquired a much greater lesson during the fall semester of his sophomore year.